konflux-ci/architecture/ADR/0029-basic-authentication-secret.md

     secret:
         type: kubernetes.io/basic-auth
 ```
-3. When RHTAP's component performs a `RemoteSecret` search they have to take this annotation into consideration.
+### Rotation of Tokens/Secrets

-### How would these tokens/secrets be rotated ?
+Users can rotate tokens/secrets through these steps:

-1. The user revokes the secret outside RHTAP.
+1. Revoke the secret externally.
-2. The user generates a new credential outside RHTAP.
+2. Generate a new credential externally.
-3. The user overwrites the secret in RHTAP with a new one using our UI.
+3. Overwrite the secret in RHTAP using the UI.

 ## Consequences